kavita-p/sparks.rs/README.md

 ## Code

 The meat of Sparks' code can be found in `src/interpreters`, which is responsible for taking vectors of dice and generating results from them.
-It uses a struct called `Rolls` to store dice, which can be found in `src/lib.rs`. `src/commands/builders` is where the Discord user commands are constructed. `src/commands/handlers` contains the code that handles receiving user input, invoking dice rolls, and passing the results of rolls to the appropriate interpreter. `src/main.rs` handles the actual interaction with Discord, including the developer token, actually routing a command to its handler, etc.
+It uses a struct called `Rolls` to store dice, which can be found in `src/lib.rs`. `src/commands/builders` is where the Discord user commands are constructed. `src/commands/handlers` contains the code that handles receiving user input, invoking dice rolls, and passing the results of rolls to the appropriate interpreter. `src/main.rs` handles the initial setup, and routes commands to code located in the appropriate `src/commands/` file to await an actual reply.

 ## Contributions